Superkikim/casambi-bt-hass/docs/SWITCH_EVENTS.md

 5. Note the **Unit ID** shown
 6. Use this Unit ID in your automations

-**Button Number Mapping**: The button number in Home Assistant events (0-based) may not directly match the Casambi app numbering.
-Always test each physical button and note its corresponding `button` value in the events.
+**Button Numbers**: Button numbers in events match the Casambi app (1-4).
+Always test each physical button first to verify which button number it generates in the events.

 ### Event Deduplication
 The integration includes built-in event deduplication to prevent duplicate triggers.
 You can configure the deduplication window in the integration options (default: 600ms).
 This eliminates the need for complex debouncing logic in your automations.